 Not just a sport, Parkour can be considered a human adventure, helping a practitioner to overcome their fears and develop their physical and mental abilities.

 Given the repetitive lives we lead – waking up, going to work, going home, sleeping ¬– many of us are stressed and overwhelmed by the cities we live in.
 Parkour is a way of embracing the city around you, rather than living a constrained life."

 What age group is Parkour for?

 I would advise every young teenager to get in touch with a Parkour community where they live.
 Why?
 Because as young people we have no fear, jumping from place to place.
-The teenagers are preparing their body to receive shocks and building up a solid muscular shell and a Parkour community can help them to safely develop their skills.
+The teenagers are preparing their bodies to receive shocks and building up a solid muscular shell and a Parkour community can help them to safely develop their skills."